Date Last Revised: August 2022

 Because alerts are not encrypted, we will never include your passcode.
 However, alerts may include your TheHorsesAdvocate.com Login ID and some information about your accounts.
 Anyone with access to your email will be able to view the content of these alerts.

 TheHorsesAdvocate.com may provide links to other websites as a resource and convenience.
-We cannot be responsible for the content for such websites, nor can we make any warranties regarding these sites.
+We cannot be responsible for the content of such websites, nor can we make any warranties regarding these sites.

 The Equine Practice, Inc may at any time, terminate its legal agreement with you: